apostrophecms/docs/docs/reference/modules/uploadfs.md

 </AposCodeBlock>

 ### `replicateClusters`
-This property takes an array of objects describing individual clusters to replicate data across.
+This property takes an array of objects describing individual containers to replicate data across.
 Each object takes `account`, `container`, and `key` properties.

 #### Example
 <AposCodeBlock>